griffio/kotlin-coroutine-racing/README.md

 Use ktor client http and OkHttp engine

-Make staggered requests to http resources with delayed responses and return the first coroutine to respond, cancelling the rest
+Make staggered requests to http resources with delayed responses and return the first coroutine to respond, cancelling the rest if already running

 https://httpbin.org/